As the landlord, you are responsible for the majority of repairs in the property. You must ensure that:

 Although mains gas is not available in Orkney there are many properties which use bottled Gas appliances.
 As a landlord you have a legal duty to ensure that your premises and appliances are safe.
 Appliances which burn any fossil fuel such as gas, coal or oil, can produce carbon monoxide if they have not been fitted properly or serviced regularly.

 You are required to have all gas appliances checked for safety once a year, this check must be carried out by a contractor who is registered with the Confederation of Registered Gas Installers (CORGI).
 You must keep a record of these checks and produce them if asked to do so, the tenant must also be given a copy of the test record.
 New regulations have been introduced which require all new flueless gas appliances installed on or after 1 June 2008 in multi-dwelling buildings must be fitted with a flame supervision device.
-For further information on these requirements please visit the IGEM website, available from the Related Sites section of this page.
+For further information on these requirements the' Related Sites' section of this page.